 Should You Take Your Car?

 Having your own car on Mallorca gives you the freedom to explore the island at your own pace – from the dramatic Serra de Tramuntana mountain road to the hidden coves of the east coast.
-All three operators on the Barcelona–Palma route accept cars, motorhomes, motorcycles, and even bicycles.
+Both Baleàrria and GNV on the Barcelona–Palma route operate Ro-Ro (roll-on/roll-off) ferries that accept cars, motorhomes, motorcycles, and bicycles.

-However, car hire in Mallorca is relatively cheap, and bringing your own vehicle adds significant cost to the crossing.
-It makes most sense if you are staying for two weeks or more, need specific equipment (roof box, child seats), or are combining the Mallorca trip with a longer driving holiday through Spain.
+Car hire in Mallorca is widely available and often inexpensive, so bringing your own vehicle makes most sense if you are staying for two weeks or more, need specific equipment (roof box, child seats, or a camper van), or are combining the Mallorca trip with a longer driving holiday through Spain or Southern France.

 Vehicle Prices 2026